-here $j$ is probability current density, $\rho=|\psi|^2$ is probability density.
-Thus particle dynamics is deterministic one opposite to "Copenhagen paradigm".

-If $\rho=|\psi|^2$ corresponds to the probability density of the particle distribution at some point in time, then this equality stays in the future.
-This state of the particles ensemble is called quantum equilibrium \cite{deB, bohm_1, bohm_2}.
-The conservation of the quantum equilibrium provides correspondence to the quantum mechanical predictions.
-In the work \cite{val} it is shown that an arbitrary system in the evolution process tends to a quantum equilibrium state in a finite time.
-Thus, the de Broglie theory reproduces predictions of quantum mechanics without assumptions about the probabilistic nature of the measurement process.
-In this paper, it is assumed that the system is initially in quantum equilibrium.

-We use Bohm's quantum measurement theory \cite{bohm_2} and von Neumann theory \cite{neumann} for modeling measurement devices.
-In the von Neumann theory the device has one degree of freedom.
-It is a strong simplification because a real measurement device has a huge number of degrees of freedom, but it is sufficient to describe all key features of the real device.
-According to the Bohm theory, the device, as well as the measured system, has de Broglie coordinates.
-These coordinates can be considered as the device needles.
-The measurement process is an entanglement of the wave functions of the device and the quantum system
+where $x$ is the position of the beable, $j$ is the probability current density, $\rho=|\psi|^2$ is the probability density calculated using the wave function.
+We assume the system to be in the quantum equilibrium \cite{val}, i.e., an initial probability density of the de Brogile particles to be equal to $\rho=|\psi|^2$.
+In the de Broglie-Bohm theory, beable dynamics plays a role of alternative to wave packet reduction in other versions of quantum mechanics.

+For simplicity, we suggest the device and target system to be in pure states.
+Then, we model the von Neumann measurement process \cite{neumann} -- an entanglement between the device state-vector and the target system state-vector

-Here $\hat{U}$ is the evolution operator, $\ket{I}$ is initial device wave-function, $\ket{\psi_1}$ and $\ket{\psi_2}$ are eigenfunctions of the observable operator, $\alpha_1$ and $\alpha_2$ are amplitudes, $\ket{I_1}$ and $\ket{I_2}$ are wave-functions of the device in the states, when it measured corresponding values.
-The simplest case is schematically presented here, when a quantum system is initially in a superposition of two eigen-states.
-The corresponding trajectories of the de Broglie particles are intertwined.
-The quantum system wave-function $\ket{\psi}$ and the device wave-function $\ket{I}$ guide target system de Broglie particles and device particles (device needles) accordingly.
-Moreover, due to entanglement of wave functions the device needles and quantum system particles turn out to be correlated and thus their trajectories are intertwined.
-Thus the measurement result is encoded in the device particles coordinates \cite{str_2}.
-The ensemble of such trajectories provides an opportunity to observe what actually happens to the quantum system and the device during the measurement process and thus separate the influence of the device on the system and the system on the device.
-Such an opportunity is provided by the de Broglie interpretation of the measurement process.
+here $\hat{U}$ is evolution operator, the target system state-vector $\ket{\psi}$ and the device state-vector $\ket{I}$ guide the target system and device beables, respectively.
+Due to the entanglement of wave functions, device needles and target system de Broglie particles turn out to be correlated and, thus, their trajectories are intertwined.
+Thus, the measurement result is encoded in the device de Broglie coordinates \cite{str_2}.
+The ensemble of such trajectories provides an opportunity to observe what actually happens to the target system and the device during the measurement process and therefore, separate the influence of the device on the target system and the target system on the device.